ianfisk/dotfiles/tips.md

 - `pushd <dir>`, `popd` - Move around the file systems by pushing and popping location from a stack.

+- `qpdf --qdf --object-streams=disable [infile] [outfile]` - Uncompress a PDF's object streams and generate a file that is inspectable in a text editor.
+This can be useful to look at PDF comments that fail to render on (most?)
+PDF viewers.

 ## Git

 Recommended reading for beginners: https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository and https://www.atlassian.com/git (good workflow examples)